-Looking for the best Christmas markets in 2017?
-We have travelled the UK to find the best german Christmas markets, Christmas fairs and festivals to find some of the best Christmas markets in Europe.
+Looking for the best Christmas markets in 2018?
+We have travelled the UK to find the best german Christmas markets, Christmas fairs and festivals.
 There’ll be mulled wine, mince pies and Christmas gift ideas at the markets.

 York Christmas Festival

 The streets of York will be turned into a festive playground for 39 days this winter.
 Wooden chalets will house food producers selling everything from spiced apple chutney (look for Pucketts Pickles) to pecan and amaretto brownies (Brown and Blond).

 If you’re feeling chilly, cosy up by the fire inside Thor’s Tipi with a mulled wine and burgers cooked on a winter BBQ.
 Head to the Shambles Market food court for savoury galettes from the Krep Truck and arancini from Pizzaoli’.
 As well as the market, look out for festive wine and gin tastings and Christmas afternoon teas popping up throughout the month.

 Here are our favourite places to eat in York

 Bath boasts one of England’s prettiest Christmas markets, with over 180 chalets lining the streets around its floodlit abbey for 18 days (this year changes to the layout means those chalets are being extended right the way up twinkling Milsom Street too).
 While there will be homewares and art on offer, this festival is definitely one for the foodies.
 Start off with a hot toddy made with Somerset cider before trying a beer or two from Bradford-on-Avon microbrewery, Kettlesmith Brewery, and a chunk of Wyfe of Bath from Bath Soft Cheese.